gvwilson/thirdbit/src/fiction/madica/index.md

 "I'm not leaving Ike," Laurellen said.

 The cat rolled its eyes.
 "Again?
-Very well---just the two of us then.
+Very well—just the two of us then.
 Come along!"

 It scampered up the stairs.
-Madica and Laurellen exchanged looks that were equal parts "be careful" and "don't worry---I'll be OK" and "how are we *ever* going to tell our parents about this?" and then she squeezed through the half-open door to follow.
+Madica and Laurellen exchanged looks that were equal parts "be careful" and "don't worry—I'll be OK" and "how are we *ever* going to tell our parents about this?" and then she squeezed through the half-open door to follow.